UBC-MOAD/Reshapr/docs/design_notes/index.rst

 Design and Implementation Notes
 *******************************

-This section is a collection of notes about the design and implementation of :kbd:`Reshapr`.
+This section is a collection of notes about the design and implementation of :py:obj:`Reshapr`.

 .. toctree::
    :caption: Contents: